Student Handbook Directory

 - It is recommended that families encourage students to walk with others and avoid distracted walking (i.e. cell phone use) due to safety concerns.

-- In grades K-3, students are NOT permitted to ride their bikes to school.
+- In grades K-3, students are NOT permitted to ride their bikes to school on their own.

 - All students riding bikes must lock their bikes on the bicycle racks.
 The school does not assume responsibility for damage, tampering, or theft of bicycles.
 Students use bike racks at their own risk.